jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 System Interfaces,
 2009-08-31

-In 2004 there used to be the Shape aspect, but now I would make them a set of booleans:
+In 2004 there used to be the Shape aspect, but now I might make them a set of booleans:

 - Is Command
 - Is Executable